Download eBooks & Wiring Diagrams (FREE)

 • Solar charge controller size

-Let our solar size calculator do all the work for you.
+Let our solar-size calculator do all the work for you.

-Size Your Battery Bank
+Step 1: Size Your Battery Bank First

-1. Download Solar Calculator Spreadsheet
+Step 2: Download Solar Calculator Spreadsheet

 Download the free solar calculator to get started.
 The document is available in both Google Docs and Microsoft Excel file formats.
 (But the Google Docs version is better.)

-2. Read Pink Information Box & Delete
+Step 3: Read the Pink Information Box & Then Delete It

-3. Battery Bank Size (in Amp-hours)
+Step 4: Battery Bank Size (in Amp-Hours)

 It is worth repeating that it’s important to correctly size your battery bank before using our solar calculator.
 If you haven’t done so already, we provide a link in the document for you to click to download the battery spreadsheet.

-4. Identify Minimum Recommended Solar Size
+Step 5: Identify the Minimum Recommended Solar Size

 Once you have entered the information in Step 1, the solar calculator will determine, under Step 2, the MINIMUM solar wattage size that is appropriate for your van.
 If you haven’t completed the first step, there will be no value here.